 To prevent your users from seeing this notification you will need to allow any relevant Kernel Extension via Kandji.

-- Determine the Kernel Extension(s) which are causing the alerts and gather a list of all the developer names being presented to your end-users.
+- Determine the Kernel Extension(s) causing the alerts and gather a list of all the developer names being presented to your end users.